rust-lang/rfcs/text/0000-nested-publish.md

 Currently, developers must publish these packages separately.
 This has several disadvantages (see the [Rationale](#rationale-and-alternatives) section for further details):

+* Can result in semver violations and thus compilation failures, due to the developer not thinking about semver compatibility within the group.
+* Requires multiple `cargo publish` operations (though this could be fixed with a bulk publication feature) and writing public metadata for each package.
 * Clutters the public view of the registry with packages not intended to be usable on their own, and which may even become obsolete as internal architecture changes.
-* Requires multiple `cargo publish` operations (this could be fixed with bulk publication) and writing public metadata for each package.
-* Can result in semver violations and thus compilation failures, due to the developer not thinking about semver compatibility within the group.
+* Requires each package to have a [full set of metadata](https://doc.rust-lang.org/cargo/reference/publishing.html#before-publishing-a-new-crate).

 This RFC will allow developers to avoid all of these inconveniences and hazards by publishing a single package.

+Additionally, it may sometimes be desirable to share a small amount of code between some published packages, without making the shared code a separately published library with an appropriate public API.

 # Definitions
 [definitions]: #definitions